top of page

 Examination of metallographic sections can determine chloride stress corrosion cracking in austenitic stainless steels, hydrogen embrittlement in high tensile fasteners, fatigue in components under cyclic stress and brittle fracture of materials with poor ductility.

-Tooth hardened on the crown instead of on the
+The tooth was hardened on the crown instead of on the

-flanks which are the wearing surfaces. x5
+flanks, which are the wearing surfaces. x5 magnification

 bottom of page